 The introduction preparations started and the couple faced a challenge preparing the ceremony.
-Jackson had just lost a job and his new business was yet to reward good profits.
+Jackson had just lost a job and his new business was still yet to reward much in profit.
 In the same period, Carol’s contract ended leaving them destitute.
 Unlike many couples, Carol and Jackson were not about to be stopped by a setback in finances.
-The couple decided to devise means to have their function happen.
+The couple decided to devise means and still have their function.

 “First, we made sure to host a few people.
 In total, I had 60 guests; Jackson had 15 escorts, I invited 15 friends.
 The rest were family, and a few elders from my village.”